 • 1 cup frozen mixed berries, I use a mix of frozen blueberries, blackberries, strawberries, and raspberries

-• 2 tbsp peanut butter
+• 2 tablespoons peanut butter

-• 2 soft medjool dates, pitted, see note
+• 2 soft medjool dates, pits removed

 Instructions